teancom/codex/aws.md

 generate a Virtual Private Cloud (VPC), then use Terraform to prepare a bastion host.

-From this bastion, we setup a special BOSH director we call the proto-BOSH server where software like Vault, Concourse, Bolo and SHEILD are setup in order to give each of the environments created after the proto-BOSH key benefits of:
+From this bastion, we setup a special BOSH Director we call the **proto-BOSH** server where software like Vault, Concourse, Bolo and SHEILD are setup in order to give each of the environments created after the **proto-BOSH** key benefits of:

 * Secure Credential Storage
 * Pipeline Management
 * Monitoring Framework
 * Backup and Restore Datastores

-Once the proto-BOSH environment is setup, the child environments will have the added benefit of being able to update their BOSH software as a release, rather than having to re-initialize with `bosh-init`.
+Once the **proto-BOSH** environment is setup, the child environments will have the added benefit of being able to update their BOSH software as a release, rather than having to re-initialize with `bosh-init`.

-This also increases the resiliency of all BOSH directors through monitoring and backups with software created by Stark & Wayne's engineers.
+This also increases the resiliency of all BOSH Directors through monitoring and backups with software created by Stark & Wayne's engineers.

 And visibility into the progress and health of each application, release, or